 To help celebrate this milestone, Zora Duntov and other Chevy officials gave a thumbs-up to the 1-millionth Corvette, which was produced on July 2, 1992 and, like the very first 1953 Corvette, rolled off the assembly line with a white exterior.
 Interestingly, the 1- millionth Corvette would also be one of the least travelled Corvettes ever.
 Destined for the National Corvette Museum in Bowling Green, Kentucky, the car would literally travel less than a mile once it drove off the assembly line (as the NCM is literally located directly across the street from the Corvette manufacturing plant – also in Bowling Green, Kentucky.)

+The last six digits begin at 100001 and run thru 119977, accounting for each of the 19,977 Corvette Coupes/Convertibles built in 1992.
+Additionally, the last six digits of the ZR-1 VIN begin at 800001 and run thru 800502, accounting for each of the 502 ZR-1 Corvette Coupes built in 1992.
+Each Vehicle Identification Number (VIN) is unique to an individual car.
 For all 1992 Corvettes, the Vehicle Identification Number was stamped on a plate on the inner vertical surface of the left windshield pillar visible through the windshield.
 Read more: 1992 Corvette VINs.